Armed man holding 10 on bus in Ukraine - Shepparton News

 Armed man holding 10 on bus in UkraineBy AAP Newswire

-An armed man has seized a long-distance bus and taken several people in it hostage in northwestern Ukraine, launching an hours-long stand-off with police.
+An armed man has seized a long-distance bus and taken people in it hostage in Ukraine, launching an hours-long stand-off with police.

-About 10 people are being held hostage, Ukraine's Security Service said in a Facebook statement.
+About 10 people are currently being held hostage, Ukraine's Security Service said in a Facebook statement on Tuesday.

 Police earlier had put the number at 20.
-It was unclear how many people had been on board to start with, and whether any escaped.
+It was unclear how many people were on board to start with, and whether any escaped.

-Police sealed off the centre of Lutsk, a city 400km west of the capital Kyiv.
+Police sealed off the centre of Lutsk, a city 400km west of the capital Kiev.

+He has refused authorities' offer to deliver water and food to the hostages.

+At one point, the assailant threw explosives out of a bus window, but no one was hurt.
+He also fired several shots at a police drone.

-Ukrainian President Volodymyr Zelenskiy said negotiations with the man are under way.
+Ukrainian President Volodymyr Zelenskiy said negotiations with the man are currently under way.

 "We're doing everything to free the hostages," Zelenskiy told reporters.

-The man called the police himself at 9.25 am on Tuesday after taking control of the bus and introduced himself as Maksim Plokhoy, Deputy Interior Minister Anton Gerashchenko said on Facebook.
+The man called the police himself at 9.25am local time after taking control of the bus and introduced himself as Maksim Plokhoy, Deputy Interior Minister Anton Gerashchenko said on Facebook.

-In a Telegram account reportedly belonging to him, Plokhoy apparently admitted to taking people on the bus hostage, said that "the state has always been and always is the first terrorist" and demanded that top Ukrainian officials release statements on their social media pages calling themselves terrorists.
+In a Telegram account reportedly belonging to him, Plokhoy said "the state has always been and always is the first terrorist" and demanded that top Ukrainian officials release statements on their social media pages calling themselves terrorists.

 According to Gerashchenko, police have identified the man as Maksim Krivosh, a 44-year-old Ukrainian born in Russia.